CARIBBEAN AND OR SOUTH AMERICAN CULTURE

 A short film (between 10 and 25 minutes(s)).

-Abstracts/full papers previously published or under consideration for publication while being evaluated for this Journal will not be accepted.
+Abstracts/full papers and short films previously published or under consideration for publication while being evaluated for this Journal will not be accepted.

-Articles are peer-reviewed by JFCIA editors.
-An article which has been peer-reviewed successfully and is suitable for publication will be published.
+All submissions are peer-reviewed.
+A peer-reviewed submission that is suitable for publication will be published.